two-six/dino-cooking/api-documentation.md

 - requires a valid 'userToken'(JWT type) for an admin.
 - changes user's with given `id` role to `user`

+### /mod/viewrec
+- type: GET
+- requires a valid 'userToken'(JWT type) for an admin or a moderator.
+- returns a list of all unaccepted recipies

+### /mod/viewcom
+- type: GET
+- requires a valid 'userToken'(JWT type) for an admin or a moderator.
+- returns a list of all unaccepted comments

 ### /mod/viewmod/
 - type: GET